-Arm Compiler 5 option Arm Compiler 6 option Description Sets the minimum size of an enumeration type.
-By default Arm Compiler 5 does not set a minimum size.
-By default Arm Compiler 6 uses -fno-short-enums to set the minimum size to 32-bit. enum_is_int -fno-short-enums, - fshort-enums forceline No equivalent.
-Forces aggressive inlining of functions.
-Arm Compiler 6 automatically decides whether to inline functions depending on the optimization level. fpmode=std -ffp-mode=std Provides IEEE-compliant code with no IEEE exceptions, NaNs, and Infinities.
-Denormals are sign preserving.
-This is the default. fpmode=fast -ffp-mode=fast Similar to the default behavior, but also performs aggressive floating-point optimizations and therefore it is not IEEE-compliant. fpmode=ieee_full -ffp-mode=full Provides full IEEE support, including exceptions. fpmode=ieee_fixedfpmode=ieee_no_fenv There are no supported equivalent options.
+Arm Compiler 5 option Arm Compiler 6 option Description fpmode=ieee_full -ffp-mode=full Provides full IEEE support, including exceptions. fpmode=ieee_fixed fpmode=ieee_no_fenv There are no supported equivalent options.
 There might be community features that provide these IEEE floating-point modes. fpu For examplefpu=fpv5_d16 -mfpu For example - mfpu=fpv5-d16 Specifies the target FPU architecture.
-Note fpu=none checks the source code for floating-point operations, and if any are found it produces an errormfpu=none prevents the compiler from using hardware-based floating-point functions.
+Note fpu=none checks the source code for floating-point operations, and if any are found it produces an error. mfpu=none prevents the compiler from using hardware-base floating-point functions.
 If the compiler encounters floating-point types in the source code, it uses software-based floating-point library functions.
 The option values might be different.
-For example fpv5_d16 in Arm Compiler 5 is equivalent to fpv5-d16 in Arm Compiler 6, and targets the FPv5-D16 floating-point extension. -1 -I Adds the specified directories to the list of places that are searched to find included files. ignore_missing_headers -MG Prints dependency lines for header files even if the header files are missing. inline Default at -02 and -03.
+For example fpv5_d16 Arm Compiler 5 is equivalent to fpv5-d16 in Arm Compiler and targets the FPv5-D16 floating-point extension. -I -I Adds the specified directories to the list of places that are searched to find included files. ignore_missing_headers -MG Prints dependency lines for header files even if the header files are missing. inline Default at -02 and -03.
 There is no equivalent of theinline option.
-Arm Compiler 6 automatically decides whether to inline functions at optimization levels -02 and -03. -3 -isystem Adds the specified directories to the list of places that are searched to find included system header files. -L -Xlinker Specifies command-line options to pass to the linker when a link step is being performed after compilation. licretry No equivalent.
-There is no equivalent of thelicretry option.
-The Arm Compiler 6 tools automatically retry failed attempts to obtain a license. list_macros -E -dM List all the macros that are defined at the end of the translation unit, including the predefined macros.
+Arm Compiler 6 automatically decides whether to inline functions at optimization levels -02 and -03. -J -isystem Adds the specified directories to the list of places that are searched to find included system header files. -L -Xlinker Specifies command-line options to pass to the linker when a link step is being performed after compilation. library_interface=armcc This is the default.
+Arm Compiler 6 by default uses the Arm standard C library. library_interface=lib Where lib is one of: aeabi_clib aeabi_clib90 aeabi_clib99 -nostdlib - nostdlibinc -fno- builtin Specifies that the compiler output works with any ISO C library compliant with the Arm Embedded Application Binary Interface (AEABI). library_interface=lib Where lib is not one of: aeabi_clib aeabi_clib90 aeabi_clib99 armcc No equivalent.
+Arm Compiler 6 assumes the use of an AEABI compliant library.